rsdoiel/antenna/archives/2025/planet_2025.22.md

 ---

-## CHI says no direct payments to consultant from NTPF
+## Unpublished CHI report calls for review of NTPF use

 date: 2025-06-03, from: RTÉ News

-Children's Health Ireland has said that the consultant referred to in an unpublished internal review had referred patients to a public weekend clinic.
+The unpublished Children's Health Ireland report into concerns at one of its hospitals concluded that "a root and branch review" of use of the NTPF and other waiting list initiatives "should be undertaken".

 <br>